Aristex12/MyProTask_back/README.md

 # MyProTask_back

-MyProTask_back is a comprehensive solution for efficient management of employees and projects within an organization.
-This platform enables project managers to assign tasks to employees, track project progress, manage personnel, and much more.
+MyProTask_back is a robust and scalable back-end solution for managing employees and projects within an organization.
+This platform provides a set of APIs to handle task assignments, project tracking, personnel management, and more, enabling seamless integration with front-end applications.

 ## Features

-- Task assignment to employees
+- **Task Assignment:** Easily assign tasks to employees and set deadlines.
-- Project progress tracking
-- Personnel management
-- Comprehensive dashboard
+- **Project Tracking:** Monitor the progress of ongoing projects with real-time updates.
+- **Personnel Management:** Manage employee details, including roles and responsibilities.
+- **Dashboard:** Get an overview of all projects and tasks in a comprehensive dashboard.
+- **Notifications:** Receive notifications about task updates and project milestones.
+- **Reports:** Generate detailed reports on project status and employee performance.

 ## Installation